picosh/docs/posts/pgs.md

 > pgs.sh is a [pico+](/plus) service with a **free tier** (25mb total storage limit)

 Deploy static sites with a single command.
-No passwords.
-No config files.
-No CI setup.
-Just your SSH key and `rsync`.
+All you need is an SSH key and `rsync`.

 ```bash
 rsync --delete -rv ./public/ pgs.sh:/mysite